Satellite television by region: Continental Western Europe

 In Europe, DBS satellite services are found mainly on SES Astra and Eutelsat Hotbird fleets.
 Sky Group, owned by Comcast, operates with his subsidiaries in the United Kingdom, in the Republic of Ireland, in Italy, in Germany, in Austria and in Switzerland.
 Canal Digitaal and UPC are the main providers in the Netherlands and Central Europe, respectively.
 Vivendi's owned Canal+ is the main provider in France.

 The overall market share of DBS satellite services in 2004 was 21.4% of all TV homes, however this highly varies from country to country.
 For example, in Germany, with many free-to-air TV-stations, DBS market share is almost 40%, and in Belgium and the Netherlands, it's only about 7%, due to the widespread cable networks with exclusive content.

-From about Lyon south through France and all of Spain Portugal and Morocco there are many English Language TV channels on Arabsat and Nilesat.
-These include BBC News, MBC, Fox Movies, many sport channels from the Near East and Egypt.
-A 90 cm dish is enough but twist the LNB slightly clockwise as you go south.
-Try first Arabsat 26 degrees east, a bit higher that Astra 2.
-11919 H should get you MBC Action.
-Nilesat is a bit to the right and has mostly the same channels.

 Portugal

-In Portugal, satellite television is received mostly through the free-to-air tuning of Eutelsat Hot Bird satellites through private parabolic antennas.
+In Portugal, Hispasat 30W-5 satellite television is received mostly through MEO and NOS and the portuguese free-to-air tuning of Eutelsat Hot Bird satellites through private parabolic antennas.

 Spain

 Spain's company Hispasat operates satellites for free channels and several payment platforms.

-However, the most common operator Movistar+, broadcast via Astra and lately push their clients to use their own fiber internet network, if it's available.
+However, the most common operator Movistar Plus+, broadcast via Astra 1KR and lately push their clients to use their own fiber internet network, if it's available.